I have been lucky enough to visit Angkor Wat many times. As I have visited many times, I fully understand why Angkor Wat is worth visiting.

 Angkor Wat is worth visiting.
 Even for people who may not be history buffs, I believe that Angkor Wat is still a great place to visit.
-There are so many reasons why anyone traveling to Cambodia or Southeast Asia should be sure to visit Angkor Wat as part of their trip.
+There are so many reasons why anyone traveling to Cambodia or Southeast Asia should visit Angkor Wat as part of their trip.

-There are many reasons why I feel Angkor Wat is worth your time and effort to visit.
-As I have traveled to Angkor many times, here are my top 12 reasons why a visit to Angkor Wat Cambodia is worth it.
+Angkor Wat is a beautiful place to travel to and is worth your time and effort to visit.
+As I have traveled to Angkor many times, here are my top reasons why a visit to Angkor Wat in Siem Reap, Cambodia, is worth the time to travel there.

-Angkor Wat – Billed Eight Wonder of World
+Angkor Wat Is The Eighth Wonder of The World

-Some bill Angkor Wat as an eighth wonder of the world; Angkor Wat did not make the list of being one of the official new seven wonders.
+Many consider Angkor Wat an eighth wonder of the world; Angkor Wat did not make the list of one of the official seven wonders.

-Angkor Wat is billed as the eighth wonder of the world as many feel it deserves to be recognized along with other great structures as the Taj Mahal in Agra, India, The Great Wall of China, or the Colosseum in Rome, Italy.
+Angkor Wat is billed as the eighth wonder of the world as many feel it deserves to be recognized along with other significant structures such as the Taj Mahal in Agra, India, The Great Wall of China, or the Colosseum in Rome, Italy.

 The Angkor Wat temple complexes magically rise out of the beautiful and lush jungles surrounding the temple structures.
 The beauty of the Angkor Wat temple complexes and how the temple structures were made ensure the Angkor Wat temple complexes are a significant cultural and historical site.